We are a member of the Institute for Catholic Liberal Education.

 - Providing every child with the tools of learning, thinking and communicating necessary for mastery…which results in competency and a well-trained mind able to accomplish great works, serve, influence and lead.

-A. Elements of Catholic Classical Liberal Arts methodology:
+A. Elements of Catholic Liberal Education methodology:

 - A program of study modeled after the Trivium based on grammar, logic and rhetoric, engages the natural stages of a child’s development and their desire to learn.
 It encourages them to rigorously learn fundamental facts and truths, ask questions, think deeply and critically, and effectively communicate what they discover.